Soccer Interviews

 The country was filled with joy, as the whole world assembled in South Africa to not only compete for the coveted trophy, but also to experience the culture of this great nation.

 On Tuesday, a similar feeling swept the South Africans all around the country as Bafana thrashed Rwanda 3-0 at Mbombela Stadium in Nelspruit, thus booking a spot in the 2026 FIFA World Cup.
+The celebratory mood has sparked a wave of national excitement that rivals the buzz found in the realm of online gambling whenever a major sporting milestone is reached.

 Former Banana defender, Thabo Nthethe, told SportsBoom.co.za that he is proud of what the team has achieved.